Shein sent American influencers to China. Social media users are furious - KTVZ

 Kenya Freeman, a designer who has sold clothing on Shein, traveled to China and Singapore, where Shein is now based, as part of the junket and shared videos on her Instagram account.

-The pushback was swift, with comments flooding in criticizing her and the other influencers’ understanding of the company’s alleged human rights abuses and the environmental impact of fast fashion.
-The online commentators questioned why the group would align themselves with what they claimed were unethical values.
+The pushback was swift, with comments flooding in criticizing her and the other influencers’ understanding of the company’s alleged connection to human rights abuses and the environmental impact of fast fashion.
+The social media users questioned why the influencers would align themselves with what they claimed were unethical values or whether the facility they visited was representative of production practices.

 The amount of online hate was “unprecedented,” Freeman told CNN, and was affecting her mental health.